white-Reis/CHALLENGE-3_WEEK-12/README.md

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________
 ## :round_pushpin:EndPoints

-You can use the Postman collection to interact with the Compass Scholarship Program API.
+You can use the Postman collection to interact with the API.
 Download the Postman collection by clicking the link below:

 [Postman Collection](https://www.postman.com/speeding-equinox-52035/workspace/compass2023/collection/27688899-bcce56e9-ade6-4b72-b8fe-897066dc0dbd?action=share&creator=27688899)